Klugh/klugh.github.io/index.md

 **Developer**  (10+ years)<br>
 Implemented and tested application, service, and database software to fulfill enterprise, business, and regulatory requirements.

+**Scrum Master**  (10+ years)<br>
+Coaching software development teams in living the values and principles of Agile to satisfy the customers’ needs while building a product that will easily support changes so that it can continue to meet those needs throughout its lifetime.
+This is accomplished through continuous development of an Agile and DevOps mindset, while focusing the team on technical excellence.

 **Trainer**  (8+ years)<br>
 Developing and leading training programs to uplift individual and team capabilities in various technical disciplines, including software engineering, eXtreme Programming (XP), Agile, and DevOps.
 Courses listed below...